-This annual report includes certain forward-looking statements within the meaning of Section 27A of the U.S. Securities Act of 1933 (the "Securities Act") or Section 21E of the U.S. Securities Exchange Act of 1934 (the "Exchange Act"), usually containing words such as "believe," "plan," "intend," "estimate," "expect" and "anticipate" or similar expressions, which reflect our views about future events and financial performance.
-Actual events or results may differ materially from those projected in such forward-looking statements as a result of various factors that may be beyond our control.
-These factors include, without limitation:
+This annual report includes certain forward-looking statements within the meaning of Section 27A of the U.S. Securities Act of 1933 (the "Securities Act") or Section 21E of the U.S. Securities Exchange Act of 1934 (the "Exchange Act"), which may be identified by words such as "believe," "plan," "intend," "should," "estimate," "expect" and "anticipate" or similar expressions, which reflect our views about future events and financial performance.
+Forward-looking statements involve inherent known and unknown risks and uncertainties including matters not yet known to us or not currently considered material by us.
+Actual events or results may differ materially from those expressed or implied in such forward-looking statements as a result of various factors that may be beyond our control.
+Factors that could affect future results or cause actual events or results to differ materially from those expressed or implied in forward-looking statements include, but are not limited to:

-- the effects of intense competition in the markets in which we operate; - the uncertainty of market acceptance for our HIFU devices; - the clinical status of our HIFU devices; - the uncertainty of reimbursement status of procedures performed with our products; - the market potential for our Sonolith i-move - the impact of government regulation, particularly relating to public healthcare systems and the commercial distribution of medical devices; - the uncertainty in the U.S. FDA approval process, mostly changes in FDA recommendations and guidance; - dependence on our strategic suppliers; - any event or other occurrence that would interrupt operations at our primary production facility; - reliance on patents, licenses and key proprietary technologies; - product liability risk; - risk of exchange rate fluctuations, particularly between the euro and the U.S. dollar and between the euro and the Japanese yen; - fluctuations in results of operations due to the seasonal nature of demand for medical devices; - risks associated to the current uncertain worldwide economic and financial environment; - risks associated with the March 2012 Warrants, New Debentures and January 2012 Warrants; - risks relating to ownership of our securities.
+- the success of our HIFU technology; - the clinical and regulatory status of our HIFU devices; - the uncertainty of market acceptance for our HIFU devices; - the uncertainty in the U.S. FDA approval process and changes in FDA recommendations and guidance; - effects of intense competition in the markets in which we operate; - the uncertainty of reimbursement status of procedures performed with our products; - the market potential for our Sonolith i-move - the impact of government regulation, particularly relating to public healthcare systems and the commercial distribution of medical devices; - dependence on our strategic suppliers; - any event or other occurrence that would interrupt operations at our primary production facility; - reliance on patents, licenses and key proprietary technologies; - product liability risk; - risk of exchange rate fluctuations, particularly between the euro and the U.S. dollar and between the euro and the Japanese yen; - fluctuations in results of operations due to the seasonal nature of demand for medical devices; - risks associated to the current uncertain worldwide economic and financial environment; - risks associated with the March 2012 Warrants and New Debentures; - our ability to repay our indebtedness when it comes due; - risks relating to ownership of our securities.